23andMe/Yamale/README.md

 yamale.validate(schema, data)
 ```

 If `data` is valid, nothing will happen.
-However, if `data` is invalid Yamale will throw a `ValueError` with a message containing all the invalid nodes.
+However, if `data` is invalid Yamale will throw a `YamaleError` with a message containing all the invalid nodes and an array of results.

 You can also specifiy an optional `parser` if you'd like to use the `ruamel.yaml` (YAML 1.2 support) instead:
 ```python